 OneLink Tracking Links

-Clicks on OneLink-based tracking links fallback to the Default URL defined in the OneLink’s configuration:
+Clicks on OneLink-based tracking links have their own fallback, which overcomes the iOS 10.3 redirect fallback URL.
+After clicking OneLink and clicking Cancel on the iOS dialog, the user is redirected to the Website URL defined in the OneLink’s configuration:

 Special Tracking Link Parameter